mli/deepnumpy-doc/index.rst

       :title: Crash Course
       :link: guide/crash-course/index.html

-      A 60-min crash course to train and predict with a convolutional neural network.
+      A crash course to train and predict with a convolutional neural network.

    .. card::
-      :title: DeepNumPy
+      :title: NumPy on MXNet
       :link: guide/deepnumpy/index.html

-      Manipulate multi-dimensional arrays with the numpy-like interface.
+      Manipulate multi-dimensional arrays with the NumPy-like interface.

    .. card::
       :title: Gluon